makesites/bodacious/readme.md

 ![Bodacious logo](http://i.imgur.com/imdhQOY.png)

 Persistently add, pause, resume tasks on your server without the fear of loosing your memory data from a crash.
-Originally started as an _upgrade_ of [Bull](https://github.com/OptimalBits/bull) to [support multiple stores](https://github.com/OptimalBits/bull/issues/104).
+Originally conceived as an _upgrade_ of [Bull](https://github.com/OptimalBits/bull) to [support multiple stores](https://github.com/OptimalBits/bull/issues/104).

 ## Features